ecilasun/e32/README.md

 After the board is programmed with this SoC's bin or bit file, you can connect to the Arty board using a terminal program such as PuTTY.
 By default, the Arty board serial device comes up on the device list as COM4 (on USB).
 Set your terminal program to use 115200 baud / 1 stop bit / no parity and you should be able to see messages displayed by the board.

-The default ROM image that ships with this SoC will display startup message when the reset button is pressed (if the SoC image is in the persistent memory), or when first programmed in dynamic mode.
-The ROM code will then sit in an infinite loop, and use an interrupt handler to trap and echo back any character sent to it.
-During this process, if at any time an uppercase 'c' character (C) is caught, the main loop is alerted via a volatile which will in turn trigger a deliberate illegal instruction exception to test the hardware and software.
+The default ROM image that ships with this SoC will display startup message when the reset button is pressed (if the SoC image is in the persistent memory), or when programmed in dynamic mode.
+The ROM code will then sit at a WFI instruction, waiting for any external interrupts to be triggered.
+The interrupt handler, upon receiving a UART input or a timer interrupt, will execute the proper action (trap and echo back any character sent to it or show the one-time timer test message).
+During this process, if at any time an uppercase 'c' character (C) is caught, the main loop is alerted via a volatile which will in turn trigger a deliberate illegal instruction exception, which is also handled by the same interrupt service routine.
+In this case a detailed exception message will be displayed and the HART will be put to sleep via an infinite loop around a WFI instruction, from which a single HART can't escape until reset or reprogram.

 One could modify this behavior to for example load programs from an SDCard (or over USB) and run them, or simply act as a dummy device responding to simple UART commands.
 It's left up to the user to decide how to use or extend this design.